Tejasdeore2710/DietPlan/README.md

-# DietPlan
+# Diet_Planner_Website
-This is Diet plan website
+Just developed this website using HTML,CSS and JQuery.